yatharthb97/yatharthb97.github.io/content/projects/Correlator Card Notes.md

 {{< figure link="/images/articles/projects/correlator/image-20210807120802430.png" >}} {{< load-photoswipe >}}

-The counter module is responsible for counting the pulses with a *gate time  $TTL-gt$​​​​​​*.
+The counter module is responsible for counting the pulses with a *gate time  $TTL-gt$*.

-As soon as the sample time $TTL-gt$​ is over, the *PI-t (Periodic Interrupt timer)* signals a transfer of the collected photon counts to the *Data Processing Unit (DPU)*.
+As soon as the sample time $TTL-gt$ is over, the *PI-t (Periodic Interrupt timer)* signals a transfer of the collected photon counts to the *Data Processing Unit (DPU)*.
 It should be noted here that during the transfer of data from the counter module to the DPU — the counter is inactive until the transfer is done and the counter is reset for the next counting interval.
-This **dead time $t_{d}$​​​ ** gives rise to an error.
+This **dead time $t_{d}$ ** gives rise to an error.
 $$
 Error = counting \space dead \space time / sampling \space time * 100\%
 $$
 ==It might be possible to estimate this dead time by analyzing the clock cycles used by the transfer function.==

-It is also essential that the time required for the computation of datum passed by the Counter to the DPU is less than the gate time $TTL-gt$​​​.
-This is because the DPU needs to complete the computation and be ready to receive the next block of datum which arrives after passage of another gate interval $TTL-gt$​​​​​​​ (This point is also emphasized in Magatti & Ferri, 2001).
+It is also essential that the time required for the computation of datum passed by the Counter to the DPU is less than the gate time $TTL-gt$.
+This is because the DPU needs to complete the (This point is also emphasized in Magatti & Ferri, 2001).

 **Hence, any implementation of a Correlator module that models the above schematics, must satisfy the following conditions:**

 1. The dead time during transfer $t_{d}$ must be small enough such that the loss is insignificant to the statistics — as photon TTL pulses will be missed during that period.
-2. If the DPU processes data in real time, the time for computation $t_{c} < TTL-gt$​.
-And practically $t_{c} << TTL-gt$​
+2. If the DPU processes data in real time, the time for computation $t_{c} < TTL-gt$.
+And practically $t_{c} << TTL-gt$